-Top Down vs Bottom Up Processing
+Top Down Vs Bottom Up Processing in TEFL

 What is top-down processing?